Posted on 17 Mar 2017

 - how prepared HR is to meet the future talent needs of the business

-In this report, we specifically focus on the challenges L&D functions are facing in establishing a culture of innovation, and their current effectiveness in driving enterprise-wide innovation.
-We also discuss some of the shortfalls being faced in this area and provide practical advice for how L&D professionals can close the gaps.
+In this PageUp report, we specifically focus on the challenges People and Performance functions are facing in establishing a culture of innovation through their performance management practices, and their current effectiveness in driving enterprise-wide innovation.
+We also discuss some of the shortfalls being faced in this area and provide practical advice for how HR professionals can close the gaps.